The arithmetic local Nori fundamental group: The local Nori fundamental group of a field

+universal for maps to diagonalizable group schemes.
+Since $\Imm(\delta)$ is diagonalizable and a closed subgroup of $\Di{\Hom(G,\Gm)}$, by the universal property it follows that $\delta$ is surjective. \end{proof}

 \begin{ex} Let $K$ be a field extension of $k$ which is not perfect.
-We claim that: \begin{enumerate} \item there are subgroups $H$ of $\pi^\LL(K/k)$ which are not of the form $\pi^\LL(L/k)$ for some purely inseparable extension $L/K$; \item if $L/K$ is a non trivial purely inseparable extension, then the quotient scheme $\pi^\LL(K/k)/\pi^\LL(L/k)$ is not finite over $k$. \end{enumerate} From \ref{picard of local gerbe} and \ref{maximal diag quotient} we obtain a canonical surjective map $\pi^\LL(K/k)\arr \Di{(K^\perf)^*/K^*}$ which is universal among maps to a diagonalizable group scheme.
+We claim that: \begin{enumerate} \item there are subgroups $H$ of $\pi^\LL(K/k)$ which are not of the form $\pi^\LL(L/k)$ for some purely inseparable extension $L/K$; \item if $L/K$ is a nontrivial purely inseparable extension, then the quotient fpqc space $\pi^\LL(K/k)/\pi^\LL(L/k)$ is not finite over $k$. \end{enumerate} From \ref{picard of local gerbe} and \ref{maximal diag quotient} we obtain a canonical surjective map $\pi^\LL(K/k)\arr \Di{(K^\perf)^*/K^*}$ which is universal among maps to a diagonalizable group scheme.
 Given a purely inseparable extension $L/K$ we obtain a commutative diagram